tinymce/tinymce-docs/cloud-deployment-guide/editor-and-features.md

 ### Step 1: Replace existing reference to tinymce.min.js

-Migrating from the a Self-hosted environment to the Cloud is a relatively straightforward process.
-Please remove your existing script tag that loads TinyMCE’s JavaScript (typically a reference to `tinymce.min.js` either hosted in your own application or available via one our our legacy CDNs) and replace this script tag with the following:
+Migrating from a Self-hosted environment to the Cloud is a relatively straightforward process.
+Please remove your existing script tag that loads TinyMCE’s JavaScript (typically a reference to `tinymce.min.js` either hosted in your application or available via one our legacy CDNs).
+Now, replace this script tag with the following:

 ```js
 <script src="{{ site.cdnurl }}?apiKey=your_API_key"></script>